5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 This would run just test case number 1.
 If you specify it as `¯1` it would stop just before actually executing the test case.
 Same as before since we have just one test function yet but take our word for it, it would execute just `Test_001` no matter how many other test cases there are.

 We have discussed the functions `Run`, `RunDebug` and `RunThese`.
 That leaves `RunBatchTests` and `RunBatchTestsInDebugMode`; what are they for?

-Imagine a test that would either require an enormous amount of effort to implement or alternatively you just build something up and then ask the human in front of the monitor: "Does this look alright?".
+Imagine a test that would either require an enormous amount of effort to implement – or alternatively you just build something up and ask the human in front of the monitor: _Does this look alright?_.

-That's certainly _not_ a batch test case because it needs a human sitting in front of the monitor.
-If you know upfront that there won't be a human paying attention then you can prevent non-batch test cases from being executed by calling either `RunBatchTests` or `RunBatchTestsInDebugMode`.
+That’s certainly _not_ a batch test case because it needs a human sitting in front of the monitor.
+If you know upfront that there won’t be a human paying attention then you can prevent non-batch test cases from being executed by calling either `RunBatchTests` or `RunBatchTestsInDebugMode`.

-But how does this work?
-We already learned that `stopFlag`, the first of the two flags passed to any test case as the right argument, is ruling whether any errors are trapped or not.
+How does this work?
+We already learned that `stopFlag`, the first of the two flags passed to any test case as the right argument, governs whether any errors are trapped or not.

-The second flag is called `batchFlag`, and that gives you an idea what it's good for.
-If you have a test which interacts with a user (=cannot run without a human) then your test case would typically look like this:
+The second flag is called `batchFlag`, and that gives you an idea of what it’s good for.
+If you have a test that interacts with a user (i.e. cannot run without a human) then your test case would typically look like this:

 ~~~
  R←Test_001(stopFlag batchFlag);⎕TRAP